swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ### Indentation stripping

-As specified so far, this syntax has one significant weakness: it interferes with proper indentation of code.
-We propose that, when the space between the last newline in the string and the closing delimiter contains only whitespace characters, tripled string literals should automatically remove whatever indentation is present before the closing delimiter from each line before it, except for the opening line.
-Thus, this code:
+As specified so far, this syntax has one significant weakness: it interferes with proper formatting of code.
+To address that, when the closing delimiter is the first thing on its line, tripled string literals will automatically remove whatever indentation is present before the closing delimiter from each line before it, except for the line that the opening delimiter is on.
+Thus, when processing this code:

 ```swift
 let xml = """<?xml version="1.0"?>